IVI and Burkina Faso

 Vaccine against Schistosomiasis for Africa (VASA)

-With funding from the EU Horizons 2020, IVI launched VASA in 2019 to conduct a Phase I clinical study of the SchistoShield® anti-schistosomiasis vaccine in Burkina Faso.
+With funding from the EU Horizons 2020, IVI launched VASA in 2019 to conduct a Phase I clinical study of the SchistoShield® anti-schistosomiasis vaccine in Burkina Faso and Madagascar.
 This project includes disease surveillance and cost-effectiveness studies, the formation of a global consortium to advance schistosomiasis vaccine research, and an Integrated Product Development Plan (IPDP) for development of the vaccine backed by the Bill and Melinda Gates Foundation.
 In addition, VASA contributed towards a human challenge model for the vaccine which was developed in partnership with the University of Leiden.

-Severe Typhoid in Africa (SETA) Plus
+Severe Typhoid in Africa Plus / Surveillance for TCV Impact Assessment in Africa (SETA+/STIA)

 Since 2012, three individuals from Burkina Faso have participated in IVI’s International Vaccinology Course.